 Our Analysis and Test Results

 Hands-On Review of the Mountaineer

-For top-notch performance and supreme comfort in a snowshoe, our current favorite is the Mountaineer.
+For top-notch performance and supreme comfort in a snowshoe, we love the Mountaineer.
 Everything about this snowshoe feels friendly and smooth whether out on groomed beginner trails or advanced icy hills.

-The Mountaineer is the best floating snowshoe in our review.
-The generous surface area makes staying atop deep snow drifts easy and comfortable.
+The Mountaineer is one of the best floating snowshoes in our review.
+The generous surface area makes staying atop deep snowdrifts easy and comfortable.
 The Mountaineer also comes in three sizes, making it easy to find the perfect not-too-big, not-too-small size for your height, weight, and pack load.
 We tested the 25" length, but for larger bodies and heavier loads Tubbs also makes this shoe in an impressive 30" version.
 There is a 21" model for those that are smaller and lighter.
 Most models don't offer this many size options, save for those that can be kitted out with supplemental flotation tails.

 Ease of Use

 Once again, the Mountaineer impressed.
 From the intuitive bindings to walking and climbing on all terrain types, this is a snowshoe that aims to please.
 The ActiveFit binding on this model is a favorite of our testers.
 Toe placement and heel centering are obvious and intuitive when you step into the binding.
 And two webbing loops allow you to tighten it across the top of the foot symmetrically.
 The back heel strap ratchets down quickly and securely, and loosening the whole system is as simple as pulling up on the obvious handle that sits across your toes.
 It's super easy to make minute adjustments at any point, even with larger gloves or cold fingers.